 Note.
 Prices in the replication were doubled to adjust for inflation between the years 1996 and 2024.
 The target article had slight grammar issues such as “As you many know”, which possibly meant “As you may know”, and reference to a marketing survey.
 We removed/adjusted those.

-Table 6 Study 3 (presence of sunk cost): Replication and extension experimental design (between-subject)
+Table 6 Scenario 3 (presence of sunk cost): Replication and extension experimental design (between-subject)